morganwilliamsb/website/performances.md

 ## Past Events

+21 September 2025
+: Performance of _Trying to Use Words_ by Jenna Vergeynst & Myrthe Bokelmann, Plein Theater (Amsterdam, NL).

 28 July 2025
 : Performance of _Trying to Use Words_ by Jenna Vergeynst & Myrthe Bokelmann, Akademie für Tonkunst (Darmstadt, DE).